lthms/soap.coffee-lthms/site/posts/DiscoveringCommonLisp.md

 ### A Game Client

 The `lysk.lisp` file contains the program in itself.
-My first goal was to obtain the following program: at startup, it shall creates a new window in fullscreen, and exit when users release the left button of their mouse.
+My first goal was to obtain the following program: at startup, it shall create a new window in fullscreen, and exit when users release the left button of their mouse.
 It is worth mentioning that I had to report [an issue to the `trivial-gamekit` upstream](https://github.com/borodust/trivial-gamekit/issues/30) in order to make my program work as expected.

-While it may sounds scary —it suggests `trivial-gamekit` is a relatively young project— the author has implemented a fix in less than an hour!
+While it may sound scary —it suggests `trivial-gamekit` is a relatively young project— the author has implemented a fix in less than an hour!
 He also took the time to answer many questions I had when I joined the `#lispgames` Freenode channel.

-Before going any further, lets have a look at the complete file.
+Before going any further, let’s have a look at the complete file.

 ```lisp
 (cl:in-package :lysk)